Dylanluo05/Daji-Coders/README.md

 To be determined!

 ### Github Community Guidelines
+- The github community guidelines serves as a basis for our scrum team (DAJI Coders) when pulling, pushing code, assigning tasks, and meeting deadlines.

 ### Wiki Home Page
 - Our project's wiki contains all the information our users need to know in order to navigate the website, enjoy its features, and learn about the original purpose and ideation.
 [Page](https://github.com/Dylanluo05/Daji-Coders/wiki)